Chapter 14: Brother Ignatius

-“He had no choice,” Surl retorted fiercely.
+“He had no choice,” Surl retorted angrily.
 “He was sore wounded by that thing that Schimrian created as was Mother Fern.
-They only had the strength to save the others.”
+They only had enough strength to save the others.”

 “Ah, forgive me for doubting him: his assault upon the Great Abbey was a masterpiece of strategy and no doubt my young friend, Kai, served him well.
 And you: youngling, you seem so sure of yourself for one so young when so many perished today.”

 “Many of your Ferals died,” Ignatius pointed out.
 “And two of your Mothers were killed after they destroyed the fuel dumps and many of our weapons and begiullers.
 The Light-Father won a Pyrrhic victory: it was madness to assault a place this large with so few followers but he did well, I’ll grant him that.”

 “The madness was yours,” Surl replied curtly.
 “What happened today was set in motion by Mother Moss many years ago.
 She was a powerful seer who foresaw that the Order would birth the demon Azrael and that our friend, Fierce, would destroy it by sacrificing her life.
 She had but thirteen years yet she saved us all – including you.
 What do you know of this monster’s creation in the Great Cathedral?
 Is it truly dead?”

 “I know little of this creature except that the device at its heart was not of this world.
 While they were untying me – and cursing me for being so easily overpowered – they told me this so-called angel you speak of emerged from that machine in the Great Annex.
 They also told me of a child who sacrificed herself to kill this creature after all the Tally-men had gone berserk: killing Brothers and Sisters the whole world over.
 The creature is dead: they’re cremating the last fragments of its flesh as we speak.”